-If you have fibromuscular dysplasia and have any sudden changes in your vision, ability to speak, or new weakness in your arms or legs, seek medical attention immediately.
-If you have any of the other signs or symptoms listed and are concerned about your risk of fibromuscular dysplasia, see your doctor.
+If you have other signs or symptoms and are concerned about your risk of fibromuscular dysplasia, see your doctor.

 - Age.
-Fibromuscular disorder tends to be diagnosed in people in their early 50s.
+Although it can affect people of any age, fibromuscular dysplasia tends to be diagnosed in people in their 50s.

-Fibromuscular dysplasia can cause a number of complications.
-These include:
+Fibromuscular dysplasia can cause a number of complications, including:

 - High blood pressure.
 The narrowing of the arteries of the kidneys causes higher pressure on your artery walls, which can lead to further artery damage, heart disease or heart failure.

 - Dissected artery.
 Fibromuscular dysplasia and tears in the walls of your arteries often occur together.
 This process is called arterial dissection or spontaneous coronary artery dissection (SCAD), when it occurs in the arteries of the heart or coronaries.
 Dissections can limit blood flow to the organ supplied by the injured artery.